m-lab/tcp-info/README.md

 # Fast tcp-info collector in Go

-This repository uses the netlink API to collect inet_diag messages, partially parses them, caches the intermediate representation.
+This repository uses the netlink API to collect inet_diag messages, partially parses them, and caches the intermediate representation.
 It then detects differences from one scan to the next, and queues connections that have changed for logging.
 It logs the intermediate representation through external zstd processes to one file per connection.

 The previous version uses protobufs, but we have discontinued that largely because of the increased maintenance overhead, and risk of losing unparsed data.
+Instead, we are now using `netlink-JSONL` which is partially parsed netlink messages, mostly in base64 encoded blobs, marshaled to JSONL format, with one JSON object per line.

 To run the tests or the collection tool, you will also require zstd, which can be installed with: